Skip to content

 © Daniel Ingold / Westend61

-Unless included in the lease itself, the following elements should be registered in the record of the handover.
+Unless included in the lease itself, the following elements should be listed in the record of the handover.

 • To hand over and maintain an apartment in usable condition (i.e., must remedy serious damage to the building and remove significant threats to the health of its occupants).